 Non toxic drain cleaner with salt for strong cleaning

 - Mix 2 cups coarse (kosher) salt with 1 gallon water

 - Heat but don’t bring to a boil

 - Pour down the drain and leave to work for 30 minutes

-- You may follow with the lemon juice drain cleaner if you still have dirty drains.
+- You may follow with the lemon juice drain cleaner if there are dirty traces left.